mangorine/Burgundy/README.md

 check the action of every yellow tiles and add modifications where the action is taken into account

 # things to do:
+BIG THING: finish board, player board
+            then create a real player.py which will be connected to the two last files change the methods with the yellow tiles

-make a method that checks whether you can put a tile in your board (vicinity + building in the same town) after that: Emilie adds a method to implement yellow tile n°1
+little things, example of things to do in the last part: make a method that checks whether you can put a tile in your board (vicinity + building in the same town) after that: Emilie adds a method to implement yellow tile n°1